 The most frequently used style is the alphanumeric outline structure.
 The subdivisions in this structure are described as:

-- Roman numbers (I, II, III, etc.) – They are mainly used to identify the major section while writing your outlines.
+- Roman numbers (I, II, III, etc.) - mainly used to identify the major section while writing your outlines.

-- Capital letters (A, B, C, etc.) – They are to show the substantial points.
+- Capital letters (A, B, C, etc.) - used to show substantial points.

-- Lowercase letters (a, b, c, etc.) – They are used for classifying general details.
+- Lowercase letters (a, b, c, etc.) - used for classifying general details.

 The writers mainly prefer this structure as it may seem easier to display.
 It only consists of numerals.
-The outline for every section usually began with 1.0 and continues with 2.0, 3.0, etc.
+The outline for every section usually begins with 1.0 and continues with 2.0, 3.0, etc.